groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/README.md

 It is easy to get started with GroupDocs.Translation Cloud, and there is nothing to install.
 Create an account at [GroupDocs Cloud](https://dashboard.aspose.cloud/#/) and get your application information, then you are ready to use [SDKs](https://github.com/groupdocs-translation-cloud)

+## Release 20.8
+- GroupDocs.Translation Cloud SDK for [Java](https://github.com/groupdocs-translation-cloud/groupdocs-translation-cloud-java) and [Python](https://github.com/groupdocs-translation-cloud/groupdocs-translation-cloud-python) have been released

+## Release 20.7
+- English-Polish language pair support
+- Translation API functionality extended, allowing easier creation of translation requests

-## Release 20.06:
+## Release 20.6:
 - Translation of plain text
 - English-Arabic and English-Portuguese language pairs support

-## Release 20.07
-- English-Polish language pair support
-- Translation API functionality extended, allowing easier creation of translation requests

 ## Features:
 - Translation of Microsoft Word and Microsoft Excel documents